 “She has funded five migrant births with the help of donations at a cost of around $7500 each since 2009.
 ‘They wanted to keep their babies and I helped out, but who knows how many others are out there in the same situation without anyone to turn to.’

-“Mrs Grace is married to Trevor Grace, a controversial anti-abortion candidate at the last state election, and is currently helping Indian migrant Parvezraza Sherasia, 31, and his wife Zaynabben, 33, to have their second child.
-The Klemzig couple were going to terminate the unplanned pregnancy because they could not afford to pay for medical costs to have the baby.
+“Mrs Grace is married to Trevor Grace, a controversial anti-abortion candidate at the last state election, and is currently helping [migrant couple Mr and Mrs X], to have their second child.
+The couple were going to terminate the unplanned pregnancy because they could not afford to pay for medical costs to have the baby.

-“Mr Sherasia, who is employed as a storeman under a three-year working visa, said the couple went to a GP and explained their financial situation and were told they could visit a clinic for a ‘medical termination’.
-‘At first we thought we would have to do it but my wife started to cry and that affected me,’ Mr Sherasia said.
+“Mr X said the couple went to a GP and explained their financial situation and were told they could visit a clinic for a ‘medical termination’.
+‘At first we thought we would have to do it but my wife started to cry and that affected me,’ he said.
 He pays income tax and the Medicare levy, but will not receive welfare benefits for his newborn under the temporary visa conditions.”

 Now that is a real case of compassionate conservatism, of offering genuine choice for pregnant women.
 This is the sort of sacrificial help we must offer these women wherever possible.
 Not everyone will have the financial resources to make such donations, but if they have a supportive church or group around them, such funds might still become available.

 And there are so many other ways we can offer real help here.
 Simply having crisis pregnancy centres set up with volunteers willing to lend a listening ear and a compassionate heart can go a long way in this regard.
 The sky is really the limit in terms of what we can be doing for these women, so many of whom are being forced into having an abortion.